hanucoin/hanucoin.github.io/README.md

 # HanuCoin (HNCI)

 HanuCoin (HNCI) is a community-driven BEP-20 token built on BNB Smart Chain, focused on transparency, on-chain verification, and long-term ecosystem growth.
+This GitHub repository hosts public project resource, documention, and open - source files for transparency purposes

 ---